matthewgoodman13/go-udemy-web-app/README.md

     - make start or make start_front or make start_back
     - make stop or make stop_front or make stop_back
     - make start_invoice or make stop_invoice to start/stop invoice microservice

-## Notes
-- Backend database navigator = dbeaver

-- Virtual terminal - charge credit card from form (as if over the phone)
-- Buy from online store - checkout
-- Stripe payment integration
-- Server and client side

-- Authentication using Stateful Tokens from both client and server
-- Private routes

-- Forgot Password via email reset link and expiry via hash in email
-- Reset password via link and email is encrypted
-- Using MailTrap to create a fake email server / fake inbox

-- View sales and subsriptions in dashboard

-- Refund payments both single purchases and subscriptions

-- Pagination / chunking of data (like all sales/transactions)

-- Manage admins

-- Sockets to logout deleted users

-- Microservice to generate invoices and send emails